-Why a joined-up value proposition is vital for channel partner success
+Producing joined-up value propositions: vital for channel success

 A compelling value prop must clearly explain how the joint solution gives the customer greater value (compared to engaging both companies separately or choosing a similar offer from their rivals).

 Content-wise it should always contain a: